 Your first therapy session is typically not that different from what you might experience at an initial primary care physician visit.

-If you’re seeing a therapist within a group practice, there will likely be an administrative assistant to greet you and give you some basic paperwork to fill out.
-If you’re seeing a solo practitioner, you’ll typically be given the same paperwork at the beginning of the session, or the therapist may send it to you via email to complete before your first session.
+If you’re seeing a therapist in-person within a group practice or clinic setting, there will likely be an administrative assistant to greet you and give you some basic paperwork to fill out.
+If you’re seeing a solo practitioner, you’ll typically be given the same paperwork at the beginning of the session, or the therapist may send it to you electronically to complete before your first session.

 This paperwork will likely include: